Serhiy Leshchenko: Parliamentary activities

-In 2017, Leschenko publicly revealed that Prosecutor General of Ukraine Yuriy Lutsenko had not been receiving members of the public as was required by legislation.
+In 2017, Leshchenko publicly revealed that Prosecutor General of Ukraine Yuriy Lutsenko had not been receiving members of the public as was required by legislation.
 This caused the Prosecutor General to start receiving members of the public.

-After election to the Verkhovna Rada, Leschenko gradually began to criticize the Petro Poroshenko Bloc (PPB) more and more and stopped voting in sync with it.
-According to deputy head of the PPB faction Oleksiy Honcharenko, by February 2019 Leschenko had not attended PPB faction meetings for several years.
-On 28 February 2019, Leschenko voluntarily left the Petro Poroshenko Bloc "Solidarity" faction.
+After election to the Verkhovna Rada, Leshchenko gradually began to criticize the Petro Poroshenko Bloc (PPB) more and more and stopped voting in sync with it.
+According to deputy head of the PPB faction Oleksiy Honcharenko, by February 2019 Leshchenko had not attended PPB faction meetings for several years.
+On 28 February 2019, Leshchenko voluntarily left the Petro Poroshenko Bloc "Solidarity" faction.

-In April 2019 Leschenko advised the newly elected Ukrainian President Volodymyr Zelensky's transition team.
+In April 2019 Leshchenko advised the newly elected Ukrainian President Volodymyr Zelensky's transition team.
 But he has since been distanced by the administration and Zelensky himself.

-On 29 May 2019 Leschenko stated he wanted to take part in the July 2019 Ukrainian parliamentary election for the party Servant of the People but this party stated on 7 June 2019 that no incumbent MPs would be on its party list for the 2019 parliamentary election.
-Instead Leschenko tried to win back his seat in the 220th electoral district in Kyiv.
-But Leschenko failed to do this, taking third place with 11.98% (7,775 votes).
+On 29 May 2019 Leshchenko stated he wanted to take part in the July 2019 Ukrainian parliamentary election for the party Servant of the People but this party stated on 7 June 2019 that no incumbent MPs would be on its party list for the 2019 parliamentary election.
+Instead Leshchenko tried to win back his seat in the 220th electoral district in Kyiv.
+But Leshchenko failed to do this, taking third place with 11.98% (7,775 votes).
 Instead, Servant of the People candidate Hanna Bondar won the district with 37%.